N-Sabbagh/InternationalWay/README.md

 Author: Namir Sabbagh
 Date: Nov 2024
-This is the web site for the INternationalWay in Sunbury-on-Thames
+This is the web site for the InternationalWay in Sunbury-on-Thames